rlingineni/Lambda-Serverless-Search/README.md

 `InternalAPIKey` - This API Key is a secret string.
 Do not share this key with anyone, it will allow you to change your index configuration

-You may use this [postman collection](Postman) and test set up your API routes.
+You may use this [postman collection](Postman) and test the API routes.
+Make sure to change the URL.
+Read below for route docs and design.

 ### API Routes

 After you deploy, you will end up with a base URL:

 `https://${myapi}.execute-api.amazonaws.com/Prod/`

 ### POST /internal/config
 Creates an Index for the documents.
 You may update this whenever you want to.